RauxaDataScience/GansContextDataSets/README.md

 * Where E has a range from 0 to 180
 * Where A has a range from 0 to 360
 * Where D has a range from 5 to 25

+Link to the 3D model of the chair [View/Render 3D Model with Browser](https://pinshape.com/items/17795-3d-printed-chair)